SSD storage: don't fall behind with your computer

 SSD Formats: which one is yours?

-The most commonly used formats in the SSD storage category are 2.5-inch and 3.5-inch (as is the case with traditional hard drives)
+The most commonly used formats within the SSD storage category are 2.5-inch and 3.5-inch (as is the case with traditional hard drives).

 The third format is a kind of card attached directly to one of the PCI slots of our motherboard.
 Within this format we find two types: units that are assembled directly on the card or those that are used as a complement to be able to use the M.2 format on motherboards that do not have a specialized connector.

 2.5-inch and 3.5-inch SSDs connect to the SATA interface.
 On the other hand, M.2 SSDs can be connected to either the SATA or PCIe interface.